bayfrontmedia/bones/docs/install/manual.md

 At this point, installation of Bones should be complete.

-To utilize the CLI interface, navigate to the base path of your project and type the command: `php bones about:app`.
+To utilize the CLI interface, navigate to the base path of your project and type the command: `php bones about:bones`.

 To utilize the HTTP interface, navigate to the public web root of your project in a browser.
 Unless the HTTP request is being handled by a [router](../services/router.md) or some other event subscriber, a blank page will be returned.